Medical Assistant Program

-Students in this two-year Associate in Applied Science Degree program are required to take 62 to 65 credit hours of course work covering areas such as anatomy and physiology, psychology, medical terminology, office coding, insurance billing, office procedures, computer applications, medication application, clinical practice and other general electives.
+Students will study a variety of course work covering areas such as anatomy and physiology, psychology, medical terminology, office coding, insurance billing, office procedures, computer applications, medication application, clinical practice, medical ethics, medical law, and associated electives.

 You will learn in a dedicated lab featuring equipment you will use on the job such as EKG machine, blood pressure cuff, and AED trainer.
 You will also test your skills with several computer simulation programs.